DhruvG99/cis460-mini-minecraft-project/README.md

 Added a new post-process pipeline that makes use of the framebuffer class to first render the 3D terrain scene to the buffer, then renders the frame buffer's texture to a screen-spanning quadrangle geometry with a new post-processing shader program to create an overlay effect.
 This post-processing shader modifies the output color to add a tinge based on current block that player is in (Red for LAVA and BLUE for WATER).
 Additionally, it adds a slight movement effect that simulates fluid-like environment when inside these blocks using time uniform variable.

+### Texturing and Texture Animation - Shubh Agarwal
+Created new VBOs to differentiate between transparent and opaque blocks.
+Modified the collision detection so that submergence in lava and water is possible.
+Added texture atlas to texture slot and also added a sampler to put textures to the blocks.
+Interpolated using time to animate water and lava.
+Modified player physics so that user can press <SPACE> to climb up inside liquid.

 ## Milestone 1
 ---